IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 ### How to sign a resource

-You can sign resources with the utility scripts, which is available from our repository.
+You can sign resources with the utility script, which is available from our repository.
 Two prerequisites for using the script on your host.

 - [yq](https://github.com/mikefarah/yq) command is available.
 - you can sign file with GPG signing key of the signer registered in preparations.

-For example of singing a YAML file `/tmp/test-cm.yaml` as `signer@enterprise.com` For signing resources,
+For example of singing a YAML file `/tmp/test-cm.yaml` as `signer@enterprise.com`, use the utility script as shown below.
+This script would modify the original input file (`/tmp/test-cm.yaml`) by adding signature, message annotations to it.

 ```
 $ curl -s https://raw.githubusercontent.com/open-cluster-management/integrity-shield/master/scripts/gpg-annotation-sign.sh | bash -s \